Case Study · UX Design Warrior

 Needs — Functional Essentials

-• Simple, fast food and macro logging
+• Simple, fast food tracking

 • Personalized dietary guidance for their specific health context